A comprehensive understanding of self-efficacy: Influence, Function and GSES Online Test Guide

 What is self-efficacy?

-For example, there is a question in the ‘Generalized Self-Efficacy Scale’ (GSES): ‘Even if others oppose me, I still have ways to get what I want.’
-This reflects a person’s ability to face external resistance. time, confidence in one’s own abilities.
+For example, there is a problem in the Generalized Self-Efficacy Scale: 'Even if others oppose me, I still have a way to get what I want', which reflects a person's confidence in his or her abilities when facing external resistance.

-Factors affecting self-efficacy
+Factors influencing self-efficacy

 Function of self-efficacy